smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 handles per-flow rate limiting differently.
 This document first presents generic considerations for the SCONE protocol and then provides network-specific guidance where throughput advisory signaling can enhance both resource utilization and user experience.

-# Conventions and Definitions
+# Terms and Definitions

-{::boilerplate bcp14-tagged}

-# Terminology
+This document uses terms and definitions described in {{I-D.ietf-scone-protocol}}, some more terms and definitions are described below in this section.

 - 4G - Fourth Generation mobile network technology, also known as Long-Term Evolution (LTE), defined by the 3rd Generation Partnership Project (3GPP).